YangCodeWithFriends/distributedDatabase/README.md

 # 2022fall-cs5424-distributed-database-project

+## 0. Connect to NUS SOC VPN

+In order to visit NUS SOC intranet, connecting to SOC VPN is required.

+To setup, consider this [SOC VPN Setup Guide](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn)

-## SSH Public Key Authentication to 5 Servers
+## 1. SSH Public Key Authentication to 5 Servers

-As required, we use ssh to access the 5 SoC servers.
+As required, we use `ssh` to access the 5 SoC servers.
 To avoid entering password repeatedly when simultaniously sending instructions to servers every time, please configure the **SSH public key authentication** to the 5 servers using the following steps.

 <!--改写自邓哥-->

-To obtain ssh connection to 5 servers, on your **local machine**, enter ~/.ssh:
+To obtain ssh connection to 5 servers, on your **local machine**, enter `~/.ssh`:

 ```bash
 # build a new encryption key pair